1terabyteflor/patient-data/README.md

 # Patient Data Management
-This web application built in React enables users to manage patient data from [this API](https://63bedcf7f5cfc0949b634fc8.mockapi.io/users).
+This web application built in React serves as a patient management system where users can view, edit, and add patient information from [this API](https://63bedcf7f5cfc0949b634fc8.mockapi.io/users).

 ### Setup